 In addition to his antitrust work, Ben's experience spans a wide variety of other practice areas, including employment and noncompete matters, government and internal investigations, election law, securities fraud, and Employee Retirement Income Security Act (ERISA) litigation.
 He has worked with clients in the banking, medical device, manufacturing, mining, agriculture, and energy sectors, as well as political parties and campaigns.

 Ben has represented clients in a variety of trial and appellate courts across the country.
 He also frequently advises clients on litigation strategy in Minnesota state courts.
 In 2020, he was involved in four cases before the Minnesota Supreme Court.
 Ben previously served a temporary stint as a Special Assistant City Attorney for the City of Minneapolis, prosecuting misdemeanor and gross misdemeanor crimes.
 During that time, Ben tried multiple jury and bench trials.

 - University of Notre Dame (J.D. magna cum laude 2010; Production Editor, Notre Dame Law Review; B.A. summa cum laude 2005; Phi Beta Kappa)

-- Minnesota, Illinois, U.S. Courts of Appeals for the Sixth and Ninth Circuits, and U.S. District Courts for the District of Minnesota and Northern District of Illinois
+- Minnesota, Illinois, U.S. Courts of Appeals for the Sixth and Ninth Circuits, and U.S. District Courts for the District of Minnesota, Northern District of Illinois, and District of Colorado

 - Recognized as a North Star Lawyer by the Minnesota State Bar Association (2015-2017)